xta0/xta0.me/_posts/2020-01-03-os-system-programming-1.md

 ## Four Fundamental OS Concepts

 - Thread: Execution context
-    - Full describes program state
+    - Fully describes program state
     - Program Counter, Registers, Execution Flags, Stack
 - Address space (with or w/o translation)
     - Set of memory addresses accessible to program(for read or write)
-    - May be distance from memory space of the physical machine (in which case programs operate in a virtual address space)
+    - May be distinct from memory space of the physical machine (in which case programs operate in a virtual address space)
 - Process: an instance of a running program
     - Protected Address Space + One or more threads
 - Dual mode operation / protection